Frequently Asked Questions

 - What are polarized lenses?

-Polarized lenses contain a special filter that reduces glare.
+Sunglasses with polarized lenses contain a special filter that reduces glare.
 These lenses are very popular amongst people who enjoy the outdoors, especially watersports.

 - How do I clean sunglasses?